 Goran is a talented vocalist, guitarist and a bass expert.
 His lyrics aren’t political, and he tries to combine various styles to create a story.
 Time of the Gypsies, a soundtrack for the 1988 film of the same name, is one of Goran’s most notable works.

-This Bosnian heavy metal band–whose name translates to ‘wild strawberries’–is a local rock icon that has performed at many .
+This Bosnian heavy metal band–whose name translates to ‘wild strawberries’–is a local rock icon that has performed at many festivals in the Balkans.
 Active since 1977, Divlje Jagode’s career spans 40 years.
 They’ve released several singles and compilations.
 Lyrics tend to be in Bosnian, though some songs have English versions.
 Kap Po Kap is one of Divlje Jagode’s best songs.

 If you’re into heavy metal, you’ll like this Mostar-based band.
 As one of the earliest thrash metal bands in the region, Monolit gave inspiration to many contemporary bands.
 Despite having little recognition outside Yugoslavia, the story of Monolit is different to the regular rise to stardom.